 According to the Anxiety and Depression Association (AADA) resource page, there are a number of things the people can do to pull themselves up from spiraling negative thoughts.
-Among the suggestions are sticking to as normal a routine as possible or if you have to adjust then start a new quarantine ritual that balances a new work from home set up and/or family obligations.
-They also recommend a change in mindset, reframing feeling stuck inside by turning your attention inside and doing one productive thing each day to help boost the attitude.
+Among the suggestions are sticking to as normal a routine as possible or if you have to adjust then start a new quarantine ritual that works with work and/or family obligations.
+They also recommend a change in mindset, reframing feeling stuck inside with turning one's attention inside and doing one productive thing each day to help boost the attitude.

 Johns Hopkins advises not to panic, but to prepare.
 "Knowledge and preparation can help reduce feelings of panic," said Joseph McGuire, Ph.D., M.A. at John Hopkins Medicine.
 "It's important not to let fear control your life."
 McGuire recommends getting information from trusted, credible sources, talking with children to provide accurate information with a focus on prevention, and finally practicing mindfulness by limiting media exposure to prevent feeling overwhelmed, sitting quietly and focusing on breathing and senses to reduce stress levels.

 The Center for Disease Control (CDC) has a webpage full of resources for managing stress during this difficult time.
 It includes links to resources for help with coping including links to a Disaster Distress Helpline and information on things you can do for yourself, as a person, as a parent, as a responder and as a patient.